hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 # 1 Significant Changes to Specification

-Details on the following are documented as issues in the [3.0 Milestone list](https://github.com/hapi-server/data-specification/milestone/4?closed=1).
+The following are documented as issues in the [3.0 Milestone list](https://github.com/hapi-server/data-specification/milestone/4?closed=1).

 ## 1.1 v2 to v3 API Changes